 Accountability is one of the big reasons why Top Agents are at the top — they have learned the value of answering to others when committing to something and following though.

 Something that I often taught, though it’s been some time since I have mentioned it, was to encourage real estate agents to create accountability groups.
 I had one Power Agent® recently ask me about the best way to run one, since he thought it was something that would work well for his team and would allow them to keep each other productive through accountability.
-He also mentioned that they, as a group, wanted to plan ahead for 2022, and they wanted some ideas on how to proceed.
+He also mentioned that they, as a group, wanted to plan ahead for whatever the market throws their way next, and they wanted some ideas on how to proceed.

 TIP: Read this article by Mui Tsun, “The Power of Accountability: How to Make Reaching Your Goals Almost a Certainty”

 The 3-Part Breakthrough Business Plan

 Using a business plan to help guide the group through goal setting and business planning for 2022 is a good place to start, especially with a new group.

 Power Agents®, in the classroom, we have an eGuide called the Breakthrough Business Plan, which covers how to plan for generating now business, future business, and financial freedom.
 Essentially, it’s three mini-plans in one major plan.
 There is also a single-page document there called the Easy Business Plan, which covers the basics of how to make $X a year after putting away retirement money, taxes, and survival income (which are your breakeven number after adding up all your business bills, personal bills, mortgage, utilities, etc.).
 These tools will be very helpful in getting started.